The book is 50% story of Jobs and 50% history of the Valley.

 Overall, it was a nice read, especially, when reading it along with In the Plex which is about Google.

 An amazing book which describes Google’s journey right from its beginning in the Stanford dorm.
 The author interviewed several top echelons of Google and presented several interesting insider anecdotes and stories of Google.

 The book provides details of major projects like Gmail, Google Desktop, Google News and Google Toolbar, Google Books and the failure of Orkut.
 It also describes the process of acquisition of YouTube, Blogger, Docs, GrandCentral and Double Click.

 Following are the few salient points.
 The book has many more interesting anecdotes which I am forced to skip here.

 The book presents a generalists view of post-independent India.
 Unlike India Unbound, this book focuses primarily on post-independent India and takes a more pragmatic approach towards understanding the problems of contemporary India.
-The best parts of the book are the interesting contradictions which the nation went through – love/hate relationship with the English language, fear of technology and neglected urban development.
+The best parts of the book are the interesting contradictions that the nation went through – love/hate relationship with the English language, fear of technology, and neglected urban development.

 I have highlighted the best sections of the book in bold.

 The book talks about a set of habits which differentiates successful people from the normal.
 It criticizes [recently popular] personality ethic which it terms as deceptive and manipulative and calls for character ethic which is a fundamental change in human character.
 This change must begin from inside and spreads out [inside-out] and the reverse is not possible.